herbertli/Gravitational_Voronoi/README.md

 In our implementation, there is no flag that indicates which client is the first (or second) player.
 Rather, player order is determined by the order in which each client connects to the server, i.e., the first client that connects to the server becomes the first player of the game.

 A sample client in Python (also 3) is provided.
+Before running the client, we recommend that you change the name of your client to your team name in the client main routine.
 To run the sample client, execute:

 ```
 python3 voronoi_client.py <server-ip> <port>